-Social media single sign-on are additional sign-in options that you can provide for your customers convenience.
-For example, you can make the Facebook, Google, and Twitter logins available on your Help Center sign in page.
-Your customers can then sign in with either their Zendesk account or one of their social media accounts.
+Social and business account sign-on are additional sign-in options that you can provide for your customers' convenience.
+For example, you can make the Facebook, Google, Microsoft, and Twitter logins available on your Help Center sign in page.
+Your customers can then sign in with either their Zendesk account or one of their social or business accounts.

-Both your end-users and agents can sign in to your Zendesk using social media single sign-on.
+Both your end-users and agents can sign in to your Zendesk using social and business account single sign-on.

-The steps for adding social media single sign-on to your login page are described in Enabling social media single sign-on.
+The steps for adding social and business account single sign-on to your login page are described in Enabling social and business account single sign-on.

 Enterprise single sign-on

 Enterprise single sign-on is different than social and business account single sign-on.
 Instead of being optional and in addition to the Zendesk account sign-in, enterprise single sign-on replaces all other sign-in options.
 After it's been enabled, your customers do not see or use your Help Center sign in page.
 Instead, they typically sign in to a corporate network and then access Zendesk options by simply clicking a link (to Zendesk Support, for example) and are automatically signed in.
 All user management and authentication happens outside of your Zendesk.

 Both your end-users and your agents can sign in to your Zendesk using enterprise single sign-on.
 You can configure it only for end-users , only for agents, or for both.
 You'll still be able to sign in to your Zendesk using the Zendesk sign-in page, bypassing single sign-on.
 As an admin you'll need to do this to configure some aspects of your Zendesk.

 Enabling enterprise single sign-on also affects the iOS and Android versions of the Zendesk mobile app.
 Once enabled, just as with the web version of your Zendesk, agents and administrators have to enter their SSO credentials on the mobile device.